 “Had the Government honoured the original restitution promises, invested in the economy and infrastructure, and built on the good work done in the years after the first democratic election in 1994, South Africa would have been a very different place today.
 There would have been less inequality and fewer citizens would walk the streets without a job or hope.
 If all the money looted by the ANC had instead been invested in the country, South Africa might well have been today very close to the utopia everyone envisaged in 1994,” she said.

-In 2019, there were 419 attacks and 56 murders.
+In 2019, there were 419 attacks and 56 murders (or 57 farm murders, according to AfriForum).
 Those murders are still less than the average 58 people in SA who are murdered per day.
 However, Kohler Barnard says that “it is four times more dangerous to be on a farm than in other area of South Africa.”